MA Curriculum Requirements

-The Master of Arts in Global Thought requires 30 credits, which must be completed in two full-time semesters (2 residence units).
-Included within the 30 credits are 5 core courses: Global Governance Regimes, The Future(s) of the Global Economy and Society, Politics of Culture in a Global Context, M.A.
-Seminar I, and M.A.
-Seminar II.
+The Master of Arts in Global Thought requires 30 credits, completed via two residence units.
+Included within the 30 credits are four core courses: a one-semester course in global governance and political economy, a one-semester course in global politics and culture, and a two-semester research seminar (MA Seminar I and MA Seminar II).
 The remaining elective courses can be selected from across the university according to the student’s interest.

 A maximum of two elective courses taken Pass/Fail can count toward the degree.
 Courses taken for R credit, in which a student is exempt from the final exam or essay, do not count toward the degree.
 Students must maintain a cumulative GPA of 3.0 or higher to remain in good academic standing.
 Language courses do not count toward the degree.
-Students must demonstrate intermediate proficiency in a language other than English (roughly equivalent to four semesters of collegiate study) in an exam taken during the fall semester.
-(See “Language Proficiency” below).
+Students must demonstrate intermediate proficiency in a language other than English (roughly equivalent to four semesters of collegiate study) during the fall semester.
+(See “Language Proficiency” below.)

 Core Curriculum

-The M.A. in Global Thought program includes three core courses (17 credits), which provide a broad-based conceptual and interdisciplinary foundation in global governance, global political economy, and global politics and culture, as well as a two-semester M.A. seminar.
+The MA in Global Thought core provides a broad-based conceptual and interdisciplinary foundation in global governance, global political economy, and global politics and culture.
 Each of the core courses exposes students to a range of approaches, methods, and theories, while allowing them to work directly with leading scholars in global thought.
-Students are required to take a one-semester long course in global governance, a one-semester long course in global political economy, a one-semester long course in global politics and culture, and a two-semester long research seminar course.
-The M.A. seminar combines substantive engagement with CGT faculty members with workshop sessions that help students develop the original research, analytic argument, and persuasive writing of their capstone M.A. essays.
+Students are required to take a one-semester course in global governance and political economy, a one-semester course in global politics and culture, and a two-semester research seminar (MA Seminar I and MA Seminar II).
+The MA seminar combines substantive engagement with CGT faculty members with workshop sessions that help students develop the original research, analytic argument, and persuasive writing of their capstone MA essays.

 Electives